PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 For Linux systems we can obtain an appropriate package from https://www.postgresql.org/download/linux/.

-Once installed we'll want to create a database named after our system username.
+Once installed (and started) we'll want to create a database named after our system username.

 After installation, in the usual command terminal run: